Questions on Supplemental Jurisdiction

 b) A (Cal.) sues E (Nev.)
 (B’s employer) in federal court for a battery committed by B (Cal) against A during the course of B’s employment (the two had a fight in the store).
 E impleads B for indemnification.
 B then brings a suit against A on the harm done to B in their fight.

 c) P (NY) sues D1 (NY) in federal court under federal securities laws.
-P joins a state common law fraud claim against D2 (NY), an auditor for D1 and was also responsible for the fraud.
+P joins a state common law fraud claim against D2 (NY), an auditor for D1 who was also responsible for the fraud.

 d) P (Cal) sues D1 (Cal) under federal securities law and joins a state law fraud claim against D2 (Cal) under state common law fraud.